gis-ops/tutorials/qgis/QGIS_QtDesigner.md

 Each widget exposes a list of properties, like geometry or font, which you will find in this panel.
 You didn't see any actual code yet, but these properties are accessible methods through the Python class of your GUI.
 So it's also a good reference to available widget properties to be modified.
 It gives you a whole lot more information though:
 - the name you give the widget
 - the PyQt5 class name, e.g. `QDialogButtonBox` for the OK/Cancel button group
-- you can immediately see the sub-classing for each widget by examining the tabs of the Property dialog.
+- you can immediately see the inheritance tree for each widget by examining the tabs of the Property dialog.
 E.g. the `QDialogButtonBox` is sub-classed from (in descending order):
 	- `QObject`, which only exposes the `objectName` property and will be widget identifier in your code
 	- `QWidget`, which exposes multiple properties, mostly layout related
 	- and finally `QDialogButtonBox`, which has mostly functional properties, e.g. which buttons are displayed